Backyard Physics- Throwing Eggs

 IMG_2867

 “Kids aren’t getting dirty these days.
-They’re not playing in the mud, not playing in rain puddles,” says Dr. Truglio, of Sesame Workshop in a Wall Street Journal article Wednesday, about getting your kids outside.
+They’re not playing in the mud, not playing in rain puddles,” says Dr. Truglio, of Sesame Workshop in a Wall Street Journal article, about getting your kids outside.

 Next to the kitchen table, my back yard (or front yard) is my favorite science laboratory.
 It has the added bonus of being easy to clean up.
-For this fun, messy experiment, a hose and a few paper towels did the trick.
+For this fun, messy experiment, a hose and a few paper towels do the trick.
+Make your kids clean up whatever mess they make!

-My dad, who is a physicist, told me about this great demonstration that teaches kids a little bit about motion and force while letting them do something that they are rarely, if ever, allowed to do- throw eggs!
+My dad, who is a physicist, told me about this great demonstration.
+It teaches kids a little bit about motion and force while letting them do something that they are rarely, if ever, allowed to do- throw eggs!
 All you need is a sheet, some clothespins or string, raw eggs, and some paper.
-You could use newspaper or easel paper.
-It is just to make cleaning up easier.
-I also used a portable table turned on its side as a wall, but you could just use a wall and have your child hose it off when you are finished.
+(You could use newspaper or easel paper.
+It is just to make cleaning up easier.)
+I also used a portable table turned on its side as a wall, but you could just use a wall or the side of a garage and have your child hose it off when you are finished.

 IMG_2866

-Have your child throw a raw egg at the sheet as hard as they can.
-It won’t break because the sheet slows the egg down.
-The law of motion says that the faster you change speed, the greater the force.
-When you change the speed of the egg slowly, like the sheet does, it lessens the force of the egg stopping and the egg remains intact.
+Throw a raw egg at the sheet as hard as you can.
+It won’t break because the sheet slows the movement of the egg as it comes to a stop.
+The law of motion says that the faster you change the speed of an object, the greater the force applied to the object will be.
+When you change the speed of the egg slowly, like the sheet does, it lessens the force applied to the egg and the egg remains intact.

 Now, put some paper on a wall (or table like we did.)
-Have your child throw the egg at the wall.
-They will see what happens when something stops fast.
+Throw an egg at the wall.
+You’ll see what happens when something stops fast.
 Once again, the law of motion rules.
 When you change the speed of the egg quickly, it stops with a lot of force.
 SPLAT.
-My kids loved this part.
-I had to stop them from using all my eggs.
+This is my kids’ favorite part.

 IMG_2873

-Tell them that this is one reason they put airbags in cars.
-If a car is moving and hits something, causing it to stop very quickly, the airbag act like the sheet, slowing the person in the car down and greatly reducing the amount of force they might hit the dashboard with.
+This is why they put airbags in cars.
+If a car is moving and hits something, causing it to stop very quickly, the airbag act like the sheet, slowing the person in the car down SLOWLY and greatly reducing the amount of force they might hit the dashboard with.

-Finally, make sure they wash their hands when they’re done playing and cleaning up.
-Remind them that raw eggs can have a bacteria called Salmonella living in them and on them.
+Record your results in your science notebook, if you want to.
+Finally, be sure to wash your hands when you’re finished experimenting and cleaning up.
+Raw eggs can have bacteria called Salmonella living in them and on them.
+Have fun!

 Leave a comment